Before you apply for an adjudication hearing

 How the adjudication process works

-The adjudication process can take up to 3 months to finalize.
+The adjudication process can take up to 1 year to finalize.

 Keep in mind:

-- The issuing bylaw officer does not need to attend the hearing
+- The issuing by-law officer does not need to attend the hearing

-- A paid ticket cannot be disputed
+- A paid notice cannot be disputed

 Steps in the adjudication process